SysKitTeam/docs-bp/sharepoint-software-boundaries-and-limits/limits-by-hierarchy/content-database-limits/content-database-size.md

 ---
-title: Content Database Size
-description: >-
-  Content Database Size best practices report by SPDocKit indicates that some content databases are growing beyond the recommended boundaries.
+description: Content Database Size best practices report by SPDocKit indicates that some content databases are growing beyond the recommended boundaries.
-author: Aleksandar Draskovic
-date: 23/6/2017
-tags: >-
-  Windows SharePoint Services 3.0,SharePoint Server 2007,SharePoint Foundation 2010,SharePoint Server 2010,SharePoint Foundation 2013,SharePoint Server
-  2013,SharePoint Server 2016
 ---

 # Content Database Size